-Component % weighting Notes
+# Component % weighting Notes

-1 Class Participation 30% Attendance at, and active participation in, all language classes and interactive cultural experiences organised by UKSW's LTC is required.
+1 Class Participation 30% Attendance at, and active participation in, all language classes, fieldtrips (x4), and cultural classes organised by UKSW's LTC is required.
 Evidence of independent study and class preparation will be assessed through a student's class participation.

-2 In-class Quizzes (x2) 15%
+2 2 In-class Quizzes (x2) 15%

-3 In-class Tests (x2) 35%
+3 3 In-class Tests (x2) 35%

 4 Assignments (x10) 20% A student's mark for this assessment component will be calculated on the basis of a student's best eight submitted assignments.

-The course will be taught over a period of three weeks (and approximately 60 contact hours) by UKSW's Language Training Centre (LTC) from Salatiga, Indonesia.
+The course will be taught over a period of three weeks (and approximately 60 contact hours) at UKSW's Language Training Centre (LTC) in Salatiga, Indonesia.